Boo York City: Halloween for Kids

 Boo at the Zoo

 Head to the 11-acre Queens Zoo in Flushing Meadows Corona Park for a weekend full of fun and spooky events.
-From 11am to 4pm, families can enjoy trick-or-treating and making crafts, while watching pumas and bears tear into treat-filled pumpkins.
+Families can enjoy trick-or-treating and making crafts, while watching pumas and bears tear into treat-filled pumpkins.
 And, for those who dare, take an adventurous walk through a haunted habitat in the zoo's Wild Room.

 Conference House Museum

-The Conference House Association invites you to Staten Island for its Halloween Extravaganza, featuring a costume parade, magician, haunted kitchen, hay rides, face painting and many other activities.
+The Conference House Association invites you to Staten Island for its Halloween Extravaganza, featuring a costume parade, magician, haunted kitchen, hayrides and face painting.

 Halloween in Richmond Town